louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### ACG clinical guideline for the diagnosis and management of gastroesophageal reflux disease [^71f88051].
 The American Journal of Gastroenterology (2022).
 High credibility.

 Extraesophageal GERD symptoms — key concepts and testing steps highlight limits of diagnostics and preferred sequencing.
-"Although GERD may be a contributor to extraesophageal symptoms in some patients, careful evaluation for other causes should be considered for patients with laryngeal symptoms, chronic cough, and asthma."
-"Diagnosis, evaluation, and management of potential extraesophageal symptoms of GERD is limited by lack of a gold-standard test, variable symptoms, and other disorders which may cause similar symptoms."
-Noninvasive biomarkers lack utility: "salivary pepsin testing is not recommended for evaluation of patients with extraesophageal reflux symptoms."
+"Although GERD may be a contributor to extraesophageal symptoms in some patients, careful evaluation for other causes should be considered for patients with laryngeal symptoms, chronic cough, and asthma".
+"Diagnosis, evaluation, and management of potential extraesophageal symptoms of GERD is limited by lack of a gold-standard test, variable symptoms, and other disorders which may cause similar symptoms".
+Noninvasive biomarkers lack utility: "salivary pepsin testing is not recommended for evaluation of patients with extraesophageal reflux symptoms".
 After failed empiric therapy, escalation is specified: "For patients whose extraesophageal symptoms have not responded to a trial of twice-daily PPIs, we recommend upper endoscopy, ideally off PPIs for 2–4 weeks.
-If endoscopy is normal, consider reflux monitoring."
-Routine proximal pH testing is discouraged: "For patients with extraesophageal symptoms, we do not routinely recommend oropharyngeal or pharyngeal pH monitoring."
+If endoscopy is normal, consider reflux monitoring".
+Routine proximal pH testing is discouraged: "For patients with extraesophageal symptoms, we do not routinely recommend oropharyngeal or pharyngeal pH monitoring".

 ---

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^59b5c1f9].
 Chest (2016).
 Medium credibility.

-Reflux-cough syndrome clinical profile performance — following "the approach advocated in the 2006 ACCP cough guideline of predicting reflux-cough syndrome by a clinical profile aimed at excluding other potential chronic cough causes," the profile "was estimated to be 91% predictive that a patient's cough would respond to antireflux treatment, even when there were no GI symptoms," while "the literature on reflux-cough syndrome can be characterized as having a major internal contradiction."
+Reflux-cough syndrome clinical profile performance — following "the approach advocated in the 2006 ACCP cough guideline of predicting reflux-cough syndrome by a clinical profile aimed at excluding other potential chronic cough causes", the profile "was estimated to be 91% predictive that a patient's cough would respond to antireflux treatment, even when there were no GI symptoms", while "the literature on reflux-cough syndrome can be characterized as having a major internal contradiction".

 ---